LordBrim/thesis/README.md

 - [ ] Add a set new password modal that shows that the user has successfully changed their password.
 - [ ] Transfer donation screen into updates.
 The updates tab should have sub tabs as categories containing general, donation history, and donation incentives.
 All information regarding results are accumulated here.
   - [ ] The general updates should contain appointments, requests, donations, and incentives.
 All information regarding processes are accumulated here.
-- [ ] In donations screen add an asterisk to all question to indicate that they are required.
 - [ ] In request screen add a steps indicator to declutter current and previous screen.
 - [ ] Update UI for filing a request at file a request screen.
 - [ ] Update UI design for file a request modal.
 Success and error.